manuakasam/ZF2_3_QuickStart_Rewrite/06_forms_and_fieldsets.md

 The above error message is very common and it's solution isn't that intuitive.
 It appears that there is an error within the `Zend/Form/Fieldset.php` but that's not the case.
 The error message let's you know that something didn't go right while you were creating your form.
-In fact, while creating both the `InsertAlbumForm` as well as the `AlbumFieldset` we have forgotten something very, very important.
+In fact, while creating both the `AlbumForm` as well as the `AlbumFieldset` we have forgotten something very, very important.

 **When overwriting a `__construct()` method within the `Zend\Form`-component, be sure to always call `parent::__construct()`!** Without this, forms and fieldsets will not be able to get initiated correctly.
 Let's now fix the problem by calling the parents constructor in both form and fieldset.
+To have more flexibility we will also include the signature of the `__construct()` function which accepts a couple of parameters.

 First the form
 ```php